seasite-project/CGO21_YaskSite/README.md

 ## Step 1.2
 For the next steps we need singularity v 3.6.4 or higher.
-If singularity is not installed use
+If singularity is not installed, you can install singularity with the following script if you have root access.
 ```
   ./install_singularity.sh
 ```